Bioconductor/BBS/README.md

 ## How the build system works

 The build system has 2 distinct parts: building and propagation.
-The first is managed by the *biocbuild* user and the second by the *biocadmin* user.
+The first is managed by the *biocbuild* user and the second by the *biocpush* user.

 ### Builds